 Before financial aid is disbursed, the University must be able to document that a student has begun attendance in the courses for which they will receive funds.
-We receive this information from faculty members at the start of the semester.
+We receive this information from faculty members after the add/drop period each semester.

 Each of your instructors will verify your attendance or participation in an academic activity.
 It is imperative that you respond if the instructor calls your name during rollcall to confirm your attendance.
 If you are absent or register for a course late, be sure to check in with the instructor, so that your attendance can be verified.

 For Online Courses: To complete roster verification for online courses, faculty will assign and collect an academic activity at the beginning of the semester to verify your attendance.
 This task must be completed in order for a faculty member to verify your attendance.

 Frequently Asked Questions for Students

 Your professors are required to actively confirm that you have begun attending the courses for which you will receive financial aid.
 If you received an email like this, you should review the course(s) listed and the status that was reported.
 Speak with or email the faculty member listed in the email to ensure they know that you are in fact attending classes.